bhartilab/cholera_kalemie/README.md

-# Minial data and code for the analyses and figures in "Impact of a multi-pronged cholera intervention in an endemic setting"
+# Minimal data and code for the analyses and figures in "Impact of a multi-pronged cholera intervention in an endemic setting"

 # Structure